 Despite its discovery, Qin Shi Huang’s tomb remains unexcavated, and most likely will remain that way.
 The park’s curator explained it was for protection and respect.
 He hopes that future technology will allow us to see the contents of the tomb without disturbing the sleeping souls within.
 Even greater treasures may be hiding within!
 Ancient texts describe palaces filled with precious stones and rivers of pure mercury which flow through mountains of bronze.
 Though such pirate treasure may sound too good to be true, there could be some truth to it.
 Modern-day tests on the tomb show high concentrations of mercury, giving credence to the ancient tales.

 It depends on two things; weather and crowds.
 Despite it being an indoor museum, the weather in Xi’an can get quite intense one each end of the scale.
-From March – May or September – October is the the most comfortable times of the year.
-Its worth knowing that from mid-November to mid-March is the low season, when both the crowds are at their thinnest and the tickets are the cheapest.
+From March – May or September – October is the most comfortable times of the year.
+It’s worth knowing that from mid-November to mid-March is the low season when both the crowds are at their thinnest and the tickets are the cheapest.

 Step 1) Get to Xi’an

 Located in Shaanxi Province in north-western China, Xi’an has become a major transport hub for the North of China.
-Both the airport and the city’s train stations has become majour stops for travelling cross-country.
+Both the airport and the city’s train stations have become major stops for travelling cross-country.
 The city is even accessible internationally.
 So first things first, get to Xi’an!

-Xi’an has an airport which links efficiently to the rest of the country as well as having a few limited lines internationally.
+Xi’an has an airport that links efficiently to the rest of the country as well as having a few limited lines internationally.
 62 airline companies run 313 lines across the country, as well as connecting to some major cities across Asia and a few capitals in Europe.

 Xi’an has become the home of the fourth busiest railway station in China, and is considered the “Gateway to the West”.
 The city’s many stations play a vital role in the Chinese railway system as it acts as the crossroads for six railway lines that spread widely across the country from Beijing to Tibet.